Suamere/LestoraMC/readme.md

 Upcoming Development: Wetness == Coldness... especially in cold biomes.

 ## Features
+- **Dynamic Lighting:** Temporarily added some dynamic lighting, because apparently there's no good Forge mod that works on 1.21.3+
 - **Client-Side Only (Currently):** Works locally without affecting multiplayer sessions.
 - **Highlight Blocks:** Highlights solid blocks within a specified radius sphere.
 This is a personal test tool I used to get the mod published with some functionality.
 I use it to "dig a crater".
 It doesn't actually do anything, but it highlights where you should dig to keep a spherical hole.
 Use Zero to disable.
 - **Wetness:** In the near future, one form of complexity will be swimming and temperature.
 At the moment, you can view the debug info with the showDebug command.
 This will tell you the current level of wetness, and your supporting block.
 It currently shows you instantly dry out of water, but I'll have dampness persist longer soon.